-Mequon, WI – The Lakeshore Chinooks have traditionally signed collegiate players from around Milwaukee and southeastern Wisconsin to provide the finest summer collegiate baseball experience to home-grown players from the area.
+Mequon, WI – The Lakeshore Chinooks have traditionally signed collegiate players from around Milwaukee and Eastern Wisconsin to provide the finest summer collegiate baseball experience to home-grown players from the area.
 This season, Nick Lackney (Minnesota), Owen Miller (Illinois State), and Luke Sommerfeld (St. Louis) will return home to play for the Chinooks.

-Nick Lackney is a left-handed freshman pitcher from nearby Whitefish Bay where he played all four years for the Blue Dukes’ varsity team.
+Nick Lackney is a left-handed freshman pitcher from nearby Whitefish Bay where he played all four years for the Blue Dukes’ varsity.
 During those years, Lackney earned All-State honorable mention, All-North Shore Conference, and All-Suburban honors.
 Now pitching for the Gophers, Lackney has started to get innings out of the bullpen making five appearances and holding opposing batters to an average of .056.

 Owen Miller, a 6’0 infielder from Fredonia, starred at Ozaukee High School in both baseball and basketball and, as one of the top baseball prospects in Wisconsin’s class of 2015, played for the highly successful Hitters Club in Racine.
 With a powerful bat and slick glove, Miller has anchored the middle of the Illinois State line-up throughout his freshman season in Normal.
 The leading hitter for the Redbirds, Miller is batting .287 with 26 RBI, 13 doubles, and four home runs, including two in one game on March 12 vs. Xavier.
 Drawing rave reviews from the RedBird coaching staff, Miller displays soft hands on the infield and has quickly drawn respect from opposing pitching staffs as a key hitter, one that opponents often look to avoid.